HL7/cgm/ballot-reconciliation.md

 Instead of implementing a complex push mechanism, a new One-Time Order profile was created to address the underlying need for on-demand data requests.
 This approach provides:

 1. **New Profile:** `CGMDataSubmissionOneTimeOrder` - A ServiceRequest profile for one-time data requests
-2. **New Extension:** `DataSubmissionOneTimeRequest` - Contains absolute time period (FHIR Period) and data profiles
+2. **New Extension:** `DataSubmissionOneTimeSpec` - Contains absolute time period (FHIR Period) and data profiles
 3. **New Code:** `cgm-data-submission-one-time-order` - Code system entry for one-time orders
 4. **Documentation:** Added comprehensive documentation section explaining one-time orders
-5. **Example:** Created example showing request for March 1-15, 2024 data
+5. **Examples:** Created examples showing request for all of 2024 raw sensor data and 30-day summary data
+6. **Data Chunking:** Added guidance for breaking large time period requests into meaningful chunks
+7. **Required Period Fields:** Made Period start and end dates required (1..1 MS) for precise time specification
-6. **OOB Transmission:** Documented that transmission mechanism is out-of-band, may include direct API calls triggered by automated logic or explicit user actions
+8. **OOB Transmission:** Documented that transmission mechanism is out-of-band, may include direct API calls triggered by automated logic or explicit user actions

 This solution provides a standardized way to request CGM data for specific time periods without the complexity of real-time push mechanisms, while leaving transmission methods flexible for implementers.